synthara/core-v-verif/docs/SystemVerilog-model/README.md

 ## 06/06/2025 push

 Creation of model and test for rv_genalu instructions, test containing almost a ten thousand instructions alongside i, m and c instructions randomly.
 Test has been performed with 0 errors.
 P.S.
 My model recognises cv.abs, cv.min, cv.minu, cv.max, cv.maxu with a '.w' on their end, that's because in another set there are some other instructions with the same name.
 Thus I used the .w on the end so that in the autogenertion of the case there is no incongruence in the instructions name ( because I'm autogenerating the instructions' implementation based on instruction name ).

+## 10 and 11/06/2025 push

+Creation of model and test for both rv_mac32 and rv_gensimd instructions, test containing 10k instructions for the second packet and a thousand for the first one ( just because rv_mac32 instr are basically 2 instructions, while gensimd are almost 100 ).
+The test has been created and passed with 0 errors for both instructions packets.